 - IST 776 - Research Methods in Information Science and Technology

-- IST777 - Statistical Methods in Information Science and Technology
+- IST 777 - Statistical Methods for Information Science and Technology

 - IST790 - Advanced Topics in Information Organization